 The international community did not believe Iran’s nuclear program was peaceful, even though Iran said it was.
 In 2015, under the Obama administration, Iran, the European Union, and the permanent U.N.
 Security Council members (the United States, the United Kingdom, China, France, and Russia plus Germany) negotiated the Joint Comprehensive Plan of Action (JCPOA), an agreement to limit Iran’s nuclear activities in return for eased economic sanctions.

-The JCPOA was highly controversial and had critics on the right and the left alike.
+The JCPOA was highly controversial and received bipartisan criticism.
 Primary criticisms were the fact that the JCPOA allowed Iran to continue some nuclear activities, did not address Iran’s missile development, offered Iran sanctions relief on a wide array of activities in exchange for restriction of only one area (nuclear capabilities), and that the sanctions relief was indefinite while many of the nuclear restrictions were limited to a number of years.
-Advocates argued that without the agreement, Iran could continue its nuclear activities unchecked, and that having an agreement in place would improve the overall security of the region and would open the door for the U.S. and its allies to deal with other security threats from Iran (The Harvard Belfer Center).
+Advocates argued that without the agreement, Iran could continue its nuclear activities unchecked, and that having an agreement in place would improve the overall security of the region and would open the door for the U.S. and its allies to deal with other security threats from Iran.

 For an overview and timeline of Iran’s nuclear activities, see CNN’s “Iran’s Nuclear Capabilities Fast Facts.”
 The videos below explain more about the nuclear agreement.

-President Trump refused to recertify the JCPOA in October 2017 and officially withdrew the U.S. participation in May 2018, “citing a lack of progress limiting Iran’s nuclear weapons development program and a failure to adequately deal with Iran’s missile program” (CFR).
-Iran’s “ballistic missile program and support for terrorism and for regional actors like the Syrian government, Hezbollah and Hamas” have also been areas of increasing concern (NY Times).
+The Trump administration officially withdrew U.S. participation in May 2018, “citing a lack of progress limiting Iran’s nuclear weapons development program and a failure to adequately deal with Iran’s missile program.”
+Iran’s “ballistic missile program and support for terrorism and for regional actors like the Syrian government, Hezbollah and Hamas” have also been areas of increasing concern.

-The Trump administration also increased sanctions against Iranian companies, entities, and oil exports to pressure Tehran to curb its nuclear ambitions.
-Experts say these have succeeded in restricting Iran’s government and economic growth, but have failed to change Tehran’s behavior.
+U.S. sanctions on Iran have succeeded in restricting Iran’s government and economic growth, but have failed to change Tehran’s behavior.

 Peace Efforts and Stability